4K1D3V/Pl-Hide-Pro/Group.md

 ## Groupmode

-The boolean **group-mode-commands** and **group-mode-tabcomplete** decides whether the list is a blacklist or whitelist, and should be used respectively e.g. group-mode-commands: blacklist
+The group mode decides whether the list is a blacklist or whitelist.
+By **default** the group mode is **whitelist**.
+If you want to change it to blacklist, you have to give the player a permission:
+For the commands it's **plhide.blacklist.commands** and for the tabcomplete it's **plhide.blacklist.tabcomplete**

 ## Server